 Check out the prerequisites and find any weak links you need to work on.

-If everything’s checked off, then your a lot closer to the skill!
+If everything’s checked off, then you are a lot closer to the skill!

 Following these tips will allow you to progress much faster and safer in press to handstand.
 As they say, you’ve got to train smart, not hard.